BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

 <figure><img src="../../.gitbook/assets/Screenshot_1 (5).png" alt=""><figcaption></figcaption></figure>

-This is the home page of TomoScan.
+This is the home page of VicScan.
 In the middle of the page you can find a search field that lets you find anything by its address.
 Under it, some general stats gives you the total amount of accounts, tokens, contracts and blocks.

 ### [Transactions](https://tomoscan.io/txs) <a href="#transactions" id="transactions"></a>